 Hey Now Now Baby

-Mrs. RBD gave birth to a healthy and beautiful baby girl this summer.
+Mrs. RBD gave birth to a healthy and beautiful baby girl in 2015.
 One of the many joyful gifts kids bring to parents is clarity.

 Before meeting Mrs. RBD, my future was uncertain from a financial planning standpoint.
 I knew I wanted to start a family, but all the dates and details were unknown.
 How could I plan to save for a kid’s college education without even having a wife yet?